 Spotify is the world's most popular music streaming service, so there's a good chance you're a regular user — but however well you know it, there are always new features to try.

-Sure, you're probably already aware of the likes of the Discover playlists, Spotify Connect tool for streaming to wireless speakers and Behind the Lyrics integration, but dig around and you'll discover even more useful and remarkably flexible ways to control how you curate and listen to your favorite music.
+Sure, you're probably already aware of the likes of the Discover playlists, Spotify Connect tool for streaming to wireless speakers, Behind the Lyrics integration, and Spotify Karaoke that now analyzes your singing, but dig around and you'll discover even more useful and remarkably flexible ways to control how you curate and listen to your favorite music.

 We've pulled out some hidden or lesser-known features from the mobile app (unless otherwise stated) to help you get even more enjoyment from your listening.